yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 On Windows 8/8.1, to automate a Metro App, the app must be in foreground.
 If a Metro App was switched to background, uiautomation can't fetch its controls' information.

-By the way, You'd better run python as administrator.
+By the way, You should run python as administrator.
 Otherwise uiautomation may fail to enumerate controls under some circumstances.

 [Requirements:](https://docs.microsoft.com/zh-cn/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomation)